-Welcome to your latest issue of Restaurant Matters, the newsletter from NFS Technology Group that tells you how to make the most of your Aloha point of sale software.
+Welcome to your latest issue of Restaurant Matters, the newsletter from NFS Technology that tells you how to make the most of your Aloha point of sale software.

 - What does point of sale software really mean to you?